numocash/strat-maker/README.md

 ### Positions (`core/Positions.sol`)

 Positions stores users liquidity positions in Dry Powder.
 Positions implements a standard called `ILRTA`, which supports transferability with and without signatures.
+There are three types of positions, BiDirectional, Limit, Debt.
+BiDirectional is the standard AMM liquidity, with the amount representing the share of the underlying liquidity, similar to Uniswap V2.
+A limit order has units of strictly liquidity (limit orders can't have fees) and contains extra information (`liquidityGrowthLast`) that is vital for telling if a limit order has been fully closed or not.
+Debt positions represent borrowed liquidity + collateral.
+Debt positions are denominated in liquidity without any interest accrued and contain extra data point `leverageRatioX128` that is equal to a multiple of how much collateral to debt in units of liquidity without any interest accrued.

 ### Router (`periphery/Router.sol`)